3D Near-Field Virtual MIMO-SAR Imaging Using FMCW Radar Systems at 77 GHz: System Model

-The goal in the field of radar imaging is to estimate the complex reflectivity coefficient field $p$.
-The FMCW radar system we consider in this paper, is a multi-static radar system which means that the transmit and receive antennas are separated spatially.
-In order to be able to perform the imaging procedure efficiently, however, it is better to have each rx antenna at the same location as its corresponding tx antenna.
-In other words, in order to be able to implement the imaging algorithm efficiently, we are required to perform multi-static to mono-static transformation \cite{MMW_SAR_Zhuge, Yanik_2D_SAR_MIMO, Yanik_3D_SAR_MIMO_}.
-To accomplish this goal, we move the location of the $i^{\rm th}$ tx-rx pair to the midpoint value which upon performing that we can rewrite (\ref{beat_signal_continuum_1}) as
+The goal of radar imaging is to estimate the complex reflective coefficient field $p$.
+The FMCW radar system we consider in this paper, is a multi-static radar system.
+This means that the TX and RX antennas are separated spatially.
+In order to be able to perform the imaging procedure efficiently, however, it is better to have each RX antenna at the same location as its corresponding TX antenna.
+In other words, to implement the imaging algorithm efficiently, we are required to perform multi-static to mono-static transformation \cite{MMW_SAR_Zhuge, Yanik_2D_SAR_MIMO, Yanik_3D_SAR_MIMO_}.
+To accomplish this goal, we move the location of the $i^{\rm th}$ TX-RX pair to the midpoint value which upon performing that we can rewrite (\ref{beat_signal_continuum_1}) as

-where $\displaystyle x = \frac{x_t+x_r}{2}$, $\displaystyle y = \frac{y_t+y_r}{2}$, $\displaystyle \Delta x = \frac{x_t-x_r}{2}$ and $\displaystyle \Delta y = \frac{y_t-y_r}{2}$.
+where $ x = \frac{x_t+x_r}{2}$, $ y = \frac{y_t+y_r}{2}$, $ \Delta x = \frac{x_t-x_r}{2}$ and $ \Delta y = \frac{y_t-y_r}{2}$.
 Finally, we can express (\ref{beat_signal_continuum_2}) as

-where $\Phi (\Delta_x, \Delta_y, z_d)$ is an extra phase shift due to the midpoint transformation.
-After the multi-static to mono-static transformation is preformed, the multi-static radar is now turned into a mono-static radar system.
-We can then rewrite (\ref{beat_signal_continuum_3}) by bringing the extra phase term $\Phi (\Delta_x, \Delta_y, z_d)$ to the left hand side of the equation which upon doing that (\ref{beat_signal_continuum_3}) can be described as
+in which $\Phi (\Delta_x, \Delta_y, z_d)$ is an extra phase shift due to the midpoint transformation.
+After the multi-static to mono-static transformation is preformed, the multi-static radar is transformed into a mono-static radar system.
+By bringing the extra phase term $\Phi (\Delta_x, \Delta_y, z_d)$ to the left hand side of the equation (\ref{beat_signal_continuum_3}), we obtain the following